-The NM quantum collisional dynamics is not new in itself.
-Alternative NM structures are shown in Figs. 1(c) and 1(d).
-Ref.
-[18] introduces NM mechanism by starting all molecules from an a priori entangled state, cf. Fig. 1(c).
-This work focuses on the molecular realization of a single NM step instead of general NM chains.
-In [19], the environment consists of a single molecule and this molecule collides with the system consecutively, many times, cf. Fig. 1(d).
-An important advantage of our NM structure over these two is that it can invariably host the monitoring of the system, which was so instrumental for quantum Markov chains but becomes complicated in structure Fig. 1(c) and impossible in Fig. 1(d).
+work focuses on the molecular realization of a single NM step instead of general NM chains.
+In [21], the environment consists of a single molecule and this molecule collides with the system consecutively, many times; cf. Fig. 1(d).
+In [22], the system qubit is repeatedly interacting with an environment consisting of only two qubits.
+In [23], the previous molecule interacts with the next before finally leaving the compound.
+It shows a strong relationship and shares advantages with our work.
+(Using our circuit representation, the identification of the satellite memory and the derivation of the equivalent Markovian chain is straightforward.)
+An important advantage of our NM structure is that it can invariably host the monitoring of the system, which was so instrumental for quantum Markov chains but becomes complicated in structure Fig. 1(c) and impossible in Fig. 1(d).

 In Sec.
-II the exact notion of a non-selective and a selective quantum Markovian chain is defined.
+II, the exact notion of a nonselective and a selective quantum Markovian chain is defined.
 The definition is extended for quantum NM chains in Sec.
 III.
-Then Sec.
-IV contains our new results demonstrated on the toy models of one-qubit NM chains.
-Based on these results we discuss in Sec.
-V a new measure of quantum non-Markovianity as well as a distinction between classical and truly quantum non-Markovianity.
+Then, Sec.
+IV contains our results demonstrated on the toy models of one-qubit NM chains.
+Based on these results, we discuss in Sec.
+V an alternative measure of quantum non-Markovianity, as well as a distinction between classical and truly quantum non-Markovianity.